PUGX/PUGXAutoCompleterBundle/README.md

 form with related entity.
 If related entity has many thousands of items, using the classi select is not suitable.
 Here comes this bundle.

+This branch (master) is in sync with Symfony master.

 Documentation
 -------------